Microfiche v Microfilm – June 2001

-Microfilm Cameras for the production of roll film can usually do any of the things Step and Repeat Cameras can perform but with an output onto roll film 16 or 35 mm in width by 30.3 metre or 100 foot in length rather than 105 mm x 148 mm sheet film.
-Step and Repeat Cameras and COM units also work from 105 mm rolls of film either in lengths of 1,000 or 2,000 foot rolls.
+Microfilm Cameras to produce roll film can usually do any of the things Step and Repeat Cameras can perform but with an output onto roll film 16 or 35 mm in width by 30.3 metre or one hundred foot in length rather than 105 mm x 148 mm sheet film.
+Step and Repeat Cameras and COM units also work from 105 mm rolls of film either in lengths of 1,000 or 2,000-foot rolls.

 Microsoft Computer Dictionary, Fourth Edition.